 Use the limit options provided.
 Date, resource type, language, and more can all be used to focus a search.

 Use the help provided.

 Look for and use the help options provided in the database.

 Use the limit options provided.
 Is it necessary to search all available dates?
 Do the results need to be only scholarly sources?
 Are you looking for a particular kind of resource?
 A specific language?
 Check out limit options to make your search more focused.

 Truncation and nesting, etc. are not consistent across databases.
 Don't confuse a novice searcher with unnecessary information.

 Watch your language!

 Find the right path to get to the actual source.

-full-text access; find the permanent link that always returns to the article.
+Look for HTML and PDF full-text access; find the permanent link that always returns to the article.

-links which will provide access to articles via other electronic resources.
+Look for Discover links which will provide access to articles via other electronic resources.